 Watch Frank and Michael on Univision's "Nuestra Navidad."

-Tasha joined us in February, 1998 when she participated in a Sitcom Writing Workshop at Mid-Valley Youth Center.
-She had been in and out of detention facilities since age 13, but after learning how to write a "Moesha" TV script, Tasha discovered that she loved the film and TV industry.
-She wa such a talented, bright, and enthusiastic participant that she had a number of mentors who loved working with her.
+Tasha joined Create Now in 1998 when she participated in a Sitcom Writing Workshop at Mid-Valley Youth Center.
+She had been in and out of detention facilities since age 13, but after learning how to write a "Moesha" TV script, she discovered that she loved the film and TV industry.
+She was such a talented, bright, and enthusiastic participant that she had a number of mentors who loved working with her.

 Liz was constantly fighting at school.
 She was sentenced to spend time at Mid-Valley Youth Center.
 She signed up for a role in our Theater Workshop.
 Liz is now hooked on acting.
 She takes advantage of different opportunities that we provide, including the chance to meet the Honorable Mayor Antonio Villaraigosa.